The differences between fine arts and crafts can be confusing. The lines between both of these terms have become more blurred over time.

 What Is The Difference Between Shape And Form In Art?

-The word shape mainly refers to flat, simple 2-D drawings; the shape 2-D drawing would have a length and width.
+The word shape mainly refers to flat, simple 2-D drawings; the shape of a 2-D drawing would have a length and width.
 A form is more complex and is 3-D, such as a sphere, cube, or cone.
-The word form has a dual meaning in art that refers to various elements that make up art.
+The word form has a dual meaning in art, referring to various elements that make up art.
 The form is essential for Formalism, abstract art, and biomorphic art.

 By clicking here, you can learn more by reading What Is The Difference Between Shape And Form In Art?.